 Housing, or residential property, has long been recognised as an important component in overall personal wealth.
 The sheer magnitude of purchasing a house has compelled households to commit a disproportionate amount of their capital to the house, leaving little resources for other kinds of investment.
-The findings of this study support the view that housing represents a large portion of the household investment portfolio and the ex-post efficient portfolios typically devote a significant proportion to housing, and this proportion increases with the risk aversion of the investor.
+The findings of this study support the view that housing represents a large portion of household investment portfolio.
+Terraced houses were one of the best performing assets in the study period, but putting all funds in a single asset has resulted in sub-optimal performance.

-Terraced Houses are one of the best performing assets in the study period, but putting all funds in a single asset has resulted in sub-optimal performance.
-The results show that an allocation between 50% to 65% of a total investable fund to residential property, particularly in a median Terraced House in any of the 5 main regions and the remainder invested in bonds and shares, will create a superior personal investment portfolio, both in terms of higher risk-adjusted return and significant reduction in the overall risks.
+The results show that an allocation between 50% to 65% of a total investable fund to residential property, particularly in a median Terraced house, in any of the 5 main regions, and the remainder invested in bonds and shares (if one is comfortable with the risk assumed), will create a more superior personal investment portfolio, both in terms of higher risk-adjusted return and extensive reduction in overall risks.

 Due to indivisibility and large initial outlay of acquiring a house, it is very difficult for individuals to possess a truly diversified residential property portfolio.
-However, the findings do provide suggestions on the optimal asset allocations between residential property and financial assets, and the preferred house type and regions, which should assist in making personal investment decisions.
+However, the findings do provide suggestions on the optimal asset allocations between residential property and financial assets, and the preferred house type and regions, which should help in making the personal investment decisions.